best color lights for sleep

 This is also the best light for the biohackers and health nuts out there looking to fully optimize their sleep quality.

-Red light is also very useful if you have to get up and see in the middle of the night and want to retain your night vision afterwards.
+Red light is also very useful if you have to get up and see in the middle of the night and want to retain your night vision afterward.

 Pros